davidcai/blog/content/posts/install-multiple-jdk-on-mac.md

 ```bash
 brew cask install java7
 ```

+If you run into permission issue, add `sudo` at the beginning of the above command.

 As of today, Java 8 is the latest stable.
 Run the following command to install Java 8: